 “Although, that doesn’t mean we stop pushing to gain mass awareness or avoid educating a new fan base.
 The three-stop strategy is a constant undercurrent of our ongoing communications strategy and next season we’ll continue to draw new eyeballs to the sport, as well as working closely with engaged journalists and existing audiences.”

-Season 5 of Formula E should see even more headlines, with the sport’s ground-breaking Gen2 car taking to the track in December and new race venues in the Middle East, China and Europe.
+Season 5 of Formula E should see even more headlines, with the sport’s ground-breaking Gen2 car taking to the track and new race venues in the Middle East and China.

-Across Season 4, we helped generate over 5,000 pieces of coverage in mainstream media outlets and over 13 million views of the ‘Cheetah vs. Formula E car’ film through earned online media channels.
+Across the season as a whole, we secured over 5,000 pieces of coverage in mainstream media outlets and over 13 million views of the ‘Cheetah vs. Formula E car’ film through online media channels.
 97% of that media coverage carried a positive sentiment about Formula E and 46% of all media coverage delivered a key campaign message.
-This represents a fantastic start to the partnership, with successful results to build on as Formula E enters a bold new era with new technology, races and manufacturers in Season 5.
+This represents a fantastic start to the partnership, with successful results to build on next year.